CMTA/CMTAT/README.md

 This reference implementation allows the issuance and management of tokens representing equity securities.
 It can however also be used for other forms of financial instruments such as debt securities.

 You may modify the token code by adding, removing, or modifying features.
-However, the mandatory modules must remain in place for compliance with Swiss law.
+However, the core modules must remain in place for compliance with Swiss law.

 ### Deployment model